Posted in:

 The annual allowance for 2022/23 is £20,000, which means you can put up to this limit in your ISA each tax year.
 The tax year runs from 6 April to 5 April the following year.

-There are two main types of ISAs: the cash ISA and the stocks and shares ISA.
+There are two main types of ISA: the cash ISA and the stocks and shares ISA.
 In addition, you have several other options to choose from, including the Lifetime ISA (LISA), Junior ISA (JISA) and Innovative Finance ISA (IFISA).

 A cash ISA allows you to build up your savings in a tax-efficient manner.
 When you save money in a cash ISA, your provider pays you interest on your savings, which is tax-free.